Gorgeous Colorful Planters to Brighten up Any Small Garden.

 I love to make colorful vertical planters for the garden and last year I made an amazing Morrocan one out of a pallet, which you can see here.

-This time I used tin cans and instead of Morrocan I went all Nordic (Finnish)
+This time I used tin cans and instead of Morrocan I went all Nordic (Finnish) with my styling!

 To achieve the Finnish look I used paper napkins in designs from the Finnish interiors company called Marimekko.
 I had quite a collection, as I love looking round Scandinavian furniture stores but can't afford to buy any of the furniture so I just buy a packet of Marimekko Napkins instead.